As you are reading this post, you probably are in need of compelling content.

 However, a good and experienced copywriter will point these things out.
 They will say things like:

-- “Your product is great, but your website loading speed needs improvement,”
+• “Your product is great, but your website loading speed is detrimental,”

 A good copywriter knows that they need to deliver.
 If you pay a few hundred dollars for a slogan, and it doesn’t move a conversion metric a tiny bit, who are you going to blame?